windley/CS462-Event-Edition/project/Lab4.md

 # Implementation Notes

+- Be careful not to use the guild as an excuse to over centralize logic.
+Flowershops and drivers still need to be independent.
+They are just intermediated by the guild.
 - You're free to determine how this ranking works.
 One possible solution is to base it on on-time performance for deliveries against a hypothetical best time.
 A production system would probably use a sophisticated service for this, but for our purposes, you can dummy up the ranking system and just update it with random performance rankings for each delivery. _Note:_ you **must** have a ranking system and update it, but it doesn't have to be "real."
 Another way to think of this is you have to create the ranking API, but you don't have to put a real ranking algorithm behind it.
 - You may have the Guild intermediate **rfq:bid_available** events if you like.
 However, that is not required, and you'll need to justify your decision.
 - In Lab 3, you had direct subscriptions from the flower shops to the drivers.
 You will need to undo those subscriptions.
 Drivers should now *only* see **rfq:delivery_ready** events from the Guild.